 - Top with a small dollop of vegan cream cheese frosting or vegan buttercream frosting if desired.

 How can I make these healthy vegan muffins fast and easy?

 I used to make them in a bowl and mixed everything by hand, but then I realized that I could do it all in my large food processor.
-I was using it anyway to chop up the zucchini and carrots, so then I just added the rest of the ingredients and pulsed it until the batter was mixed up.
+I was using it anyway to chop up the zucchini and carrots, so then I just added the rest of the ingredients and pulsed it a few times until the batter was mixed up.

 I like to use mini muffin tins for the kids.
 It makes the perfect size for little snacks!
-Since my husband also likes to grab one to eat in the car on his way to work, so I make 1/2 of the batch into regular sized muffins and half into the mini ones.
-The mini muffins cook a little faster, so be sure to keep and eye on them and only cook them for about 22 minutes instead of the full 25.
+Since my husband also likes to grab one to eat in the car on his way to work, so I make 1/2 of the batch into regular sized muffins and 1/2 into the mini ones.
+The mini muffins cook a little faster, so be sure to keep an eye on them and only cook them for about 22 minutes instead of the full 25.

 What type of flour works best for these healthy vegan muffins?